Holcomb rolls out first four training sites as part of state-wide fire training expansion

-The first phase of the Hub-and-Spoke training model will include four new physical training locations to be built in Corydon, Linton, Rensselaer and Wabash.
+The first phase of the hub-and-spoke training model will include four new training locations to be built in Corydon, Linton, Rensselaer and Wabash.
 These new sites are expected to be completed and ready for use in the first quarter of 2024.

 In total, the state will invest $7.7 million in new training sites like the four announced Friday.
 Representatives from the Indiana Department of Homeland Security and firefighting agencies from across the state joined the governor as he outlined plans.